hhvm/user-documentation/README.md

 ## Running A Local Copy

-If you just want to quickly run a copy and don't plan on contributing changes:
+If you just want to run a local copy of the site and do not want to make any changes whatsoever, you can run a snapshot from Docker instead of building the site:

 1. Install [Docker](https://docs.docker.com/engine/installation/)
 2. `docker run -p 8080:80 -d hhvm/user-documentation`; this will output a